How to Set Up GPU Passthrough on Proxmox

 3. Start the VM, then install the GPU drivers!
 If the drivers install properly, you should be able to see the GPU inside of the VM.

-If the process above on configuring GPU passthrough on Proxmox didn’t work, you are in the unlucky group that has to make additional changes and/or configurations.
+If the process above didn’t work, you are in the unlucky group that has to make additional changes and/or configurations.

 The first thing I would try is to blacklist the GPU drivers so that Proxmox doesn’t attempt to use the GPU.
 Run the command below, then add the three lines below to the file and save.
 After making the changes, reboot Proxmox and try again.